 Hi there!
 Welcome to Maps and Mandalas, my little corner of the internet, my name is Oceana.
-I’m a writer, photographer, traveller, creator and (of course) blogger from the northern tropics of Australia.
-In 2013 I started a travel blog called Barefoot Beach Blonde, to document what I thought would be a life of full-time travel.
+I’m a writer, photographer, wanderer, creator and (of course) blogger from the northern tropics of Australia.
+In 2013 I started a travel blog to document what I thought would be a life of full-time travel.

 But it didn’t quite work out like that.